tlynam/interview_project/README.md

 be logistic.

 ### Todd's Notes
-* I realized I should change the date columns to integers but I didn't have time
 * Interesting that sqlite requires a default for null: false columns
   * calculation_type, :string, default: '', null: false
   * We can omit a default for a null: false column in postgres